lukasznowicki/gatsby-plugin-trustpilot-widget/README.md

 ### Attributes

+**Business** attribute is obligatory.
 The component has optional attributes which the user can use to set the aspect of the TrustBox.

 #### language